viztini/rubyental/README.md

     *   Delete individual tasks.
     *   Clear all tasks.
 *   **Journaling:**
-    *   Add dated journal entries.
+    *   Add dated journal entries with titles for easy sorting.
     *   View all your journal entries.
+    *   Delete individual journal entries.
     *   Clear all journal entries (with confirmation).
 *   **Persistence:** All your todo items and journal entries are saved automatically to local files (`todo.txt` and `journal.txt`) and loaded when you restart the application.